xcart/xc5-manual/en/product_classes_and_attributes/managing_product_classes.md

     The new product class will be saved and added to the product class list:
     ![]({{site.baseurl}}/attachments/7504877/8719239.png?effects=drop-shadow)

-After a product class has been created, you can {% link "assign it to products" Managing-product-classes_7504877.html %} and, if necessary, {% link "add attributes" ref_kEKoAxJB#Managingproductclassattributes-AddingProductClassAttributes %} for it.
+After a product class has been created, you can [assign it to products](#assigning-product-classes-to-products) and, if necessary, {% link "add attributes" ref_kEKoAxJB#adding-product-class-attributes %} for it.

-If necessary, you can {% link "edit the product class name" Managing-product-classes_7504877.html %} or {% link "delete the product class" Managing-product-classes_7504877.html %} altogether.
+If necessary, you can [edit the product class name](#editing-product-class-names) or [delete the product class](#deleting-product-classes) altogether.

 # Viewing your store's product class list